Getting Started

 • Startup — Start at Login, Start Minimized.

-• Updates & Notifications — Check for Updates on startup, Show OS notifications when operations finish.
+• Notifications — Check for Updates on startup, Show OS notifications when operations finish.

 • Auto-load — toggle the implicit fetches that run when you select a repository or archive: archive list, repository details (size / chunks), and per-archive details (size / file count).
 Turning these off keeps the panel empty and shows a Refresh button — useful for slow remotes.